 - Popular Lake Activities: Fishing, wakeboarding, kayaking

-Looking for lake vacations on the East Coast with plenty of recreational activities?
-Located in the beautiful Pocono Mountains, Lake Wallenpaupack offers fun in the sun complete with breathtaking views.
+Looking for lake vacations in the Eastern United States with plenty of recreational activities?
+Located in the beautiful Pennsylvania Pocono Mountains, Lake Wallenpaupack offers fun in the sun complete with breathtaking views.
 This lake is 13 miles long and a great place for fishing, cruising, tubing, sailing, or jet skiing.
-You can catch popular fish on the lake like bass, walleye, and pickerel are just a few of the popular catches on the lake.
+You can catch popular fish on the lake like bass, walleye, and trout.
 Hoping to say goodbye to summer in an epic way?
 Enjoy three days of food, music, and waterside amusement at the Wally Lake Fest.
-Don’t forget to spend time among nature while you’re here!
+Don’t forget to spend time in nature while you’re here!
 View whitetail deer and a variety of birds as you hike around the water or climb into the mountains.
 Ready for dinner?
 Get some seafood with a view at Boat House Restaurant located in the town of Hawley. the town of Hawley.

 - Location: Belknap County/Carroll County, New Hampshire